 We believe that everyone has a right to enjoy their home and live safely and peacefully.
-We are committed to working with communities to tackle anti-social behaviour and neighbour nuisance.
+We are committed to working with communities to tackle anti-social behaviour, hate crime and neighbour nuisance.

 What is antisocial behaviour (ASB)?

 Antisocial behaviour is defined in law as "conduct that has caused, or is likely to cause, harassment, alarm or distress to any person"